YB-LIM/LLM_AbaqusPython/README.md

 3. Navigate to the directory where you saved the script and select it.
 4. Click Open to run the script.
 After running the script, you should see a 3D solid part with dimensions 5x5x50 displayed in the viewport.

+**Claude Opus:**

+Here's a Python script that can generate a 3D solid part with dimensions of 5x5x50 in Abaqus/CAE using the abaqus module:
+<br><br>(Contents in the ClaudeSonnet.py)<br><br>

+This script does the following:

+1. Imports the necessary modules from Abaqus.
+2. Creates a new model database with the name "Part3D".
+3. Creates a constrained sketch with a rectangle of dimensions 5x5.
+4. Extrudes the sketch to create a 3D solid part with a depth of 50 units.
+5. Saves the model as "Part3D.cae" in the current working directory.
+Note that you'll need to have the abaqus module installed and configured correctly to run this script.
+Additionally, make sure to adjust the path and filename ("Part3D.cae") as per your requirements.

+After running the script, you can open the "Part3D.cae" file in Abaqus/CAE to visualize and further work with the 3D solid part.

 # Results
 ![Results](https://github.com/YB-LIM/LLM_AbaqusPython/assets/105615106/04718c39-c47d-4a48-945b-619d76f9270d)